December 12th 2019

 • You can save precious time and money, eliminating production loss.

-Reproducing accurately the same colour remains still a huge challenge for many manufacturers.
-Especially, for difficult surfaces such as gloss, metallic coatings or complex surfaces like products from carbon fibre and reinforcement plastics is even more important, as manufactures will be able to speed up the quality process and reduce the wastage.
+Accurate reproduction of the same colour remains a huge challenge for many manufacturers.
+Especially, where surfaces such as gloss, metallic coatings or complex items like products from carbon fibre make visual assessment more difficult.
+In this situation it is even more important, to measure colour to speed up the quality process and reduce the wastage.

-The need for colour consistency is more significant than ever and you need adequate colour measurement devices to achieve it!
+The need for colour consistency is more significant than ever needing adequate colour measurement devices to achieve it!

 How to achieve colour and appearance consistency